jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_3/progress_report.md

 ---

-### *Conclusion*
+## *Conclusion*

-The purpose of the proposal was to map out our project framework, and to gain a deeper understanding about previous work and our dataset.
-We will use this proposal as the starting point of our project and experiment with our own alternative approaches.
-The specifics of our project is subject to change as we dive deeper into the next steps.
+We hope to demonstrate our project progress in this report, and identify potential paths moving forward.
+Our main focus for this week was to experiment with the embedding model, gain experience with Pytorch and HuggingFace, and to start exploring Weights and Biases.
+Next week, we will focus on finishing the embedding model, and finally move onto KWS through fine-tuning/few-shot learning.
+The specifics of our project is subject to change.

 ---

-### *References*
+## *References*

 [1] M. Mazumder, C. Banbury, J. Meyer, P. Warden, and V. J. Reddi.
 [Few-shot keyword spotting in any language](https://www.isca-speech.org/archive/pdfs/interspeech_2021/mazumder21_interspeech.pdf).
 Proc.
 Interspeech 2021, 2021.